 Legal and business support

+We are unable to anticipate or provide advice on future restriction levels, these are subject to the directions of Victoria’s Chief Health Officer.
 When planning an event, exercise caution in any financial obligations.
 For example, be aware of cancellation fees and insurances.
 Business Victoria can assist businesses in developing contingency plans and accessing advice about the implications of changes or cancellations.

 It is best to contact your insurance provider or legal adviser to discuss what compensation you may be eligible for.